sonkkasonkka/cybersecurity-data-portfolio/README.md

 # Cybersecurity & Data Analytics Portfolio

 Hi!
-My name is Sofiia Kuvavina, and I am a 4rd-year Cybersecurity student at Igor Sikorsky Kyiv Polytechnic Institute.
+My name is Sofiia Kuvavina, and I am a 4th-year Cybersecurity student at Igor Sikorsky Kyiv Polytechnic Institute.

-This repository contains my academic labs, practice tasks and small learning projects in cybersecurity, data analysis, SQL, networks and web security.
+This repository contains my academic labs, practice tasks and small learning projects in cybersecurity, data analysis, SQL, networks, cloud and web security.

 I am still at the beginning of my professional path, so this portfolio does not represent commercial experience.
 It shows what I have already practiced during university courses and self-learning, what tools I have worked with, and what areas I am currently developing.

-My current focus is on data analysis, SQL, cybersecurity fundamentals and the use of AI/automation tools for practical tasks such as reports, documents, internal processes and working with structured information.

-All tasks were completed in controlled academic or training environments.

 ### Data Analysis

-Educational projects with datasets and Python.

 Topics practiced:
 - data cleaning and missing values processing;
 - descriptive statistics;
 - data visualization;
 - correlation analysis;
-- outlier detection;
-- PCA;
 - clustering: KMeans, hierarchical clustering;
 - classification: SVM, KNN, decision tree;
 - regression: multiple linear regression;